 If you feel that your symptoms of Nausea and Vomiting of Pregnancy are not improving despite trying lifestyle changes and complementary therapy, it might be time to speak to your doctor, as in many cases it can be treated.
 Your doctor or nurse may recommend that you take medication to help improve your Nausea and Vomiting of Pregnancy.

 There are a few different ‘classes’ or types of medication that you may be prescribed, depending on what your doctor or nurse think will be of most benefit to you.
-Women’s health experts in the UK (Royal College of Obstetricians and Gynaecologists) recommend considering antihistamine treatment if lifestyle changes or simple remedies have not worked.
+Women’s health experts in the UK (Royal College of Obstetricians and Gynaecologists) recommend the following treatment approach if lifestyle changes or simple remedies have not worked.